 Response

 OAR 340-096-0140 has never required the processing of manure at a particular percentage.
-An on-farm digester seeking to operate on less than 85% manure could submit to DEQ screening for a permit.
-A number of on-farm digesters are operating under a DEQ compost permit in this manner.
+An on-farm digester seeking to operate on less than 85% manure canapply for a DEQ Solid Waste permit..
+A number of on-farm digesters are operating under a DEQ Solid Waste permit in this manner.

 Comment 4